Tanmoy-Rath/misc/0-myRfunctions.md

  [901] 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 6 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 2 2 2 2 2 2 2
  [976] 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 5 5 5 5 5 5 5 5 5 5
 ```
+You want to turn the numeric vector to a factor variable but you also want the numbers in it to represent the corresponding factor-level in activity_labels

 wwefwe
 ```R